seemyer/recipes/docs/pa'ina/crockpot_smokies.md

 - [ ] **8	grams**	cornstarch *(1 tbsp)*

 ## 🔪 steps
-1. In slow cooker, mix together brown sugar, honey, ketchup, soy sauce, garlic, and ginger.
+1. In small slow cooker, mix together brown sugar, honey, ketchup, soy sauce, garlic, and ginger.
 Stir in sausages.
-2. Cover and cook on Low for 3 hours.
+2. Cover and cook for 2 hours.
 3. Whisk cornstarch into water.
 Add cornstarch mixture to slow cooker, stir until thickened, and serve with toothpicks.

 ## ✏️ notes